 Basic Instructions to Use CITI

 Cost: CITI is free of cost for you.
-Cal Poly Pomona pays a subscription fee.
+Cal Poly Pomona pays the subscription fees.

 Availability: The courses are available 24/7 on-line.
 You may log out and return at a later time, but it is suggested that you complete the module you are working on, including the quiz, first.

 Web Browser Compatibility: A message from CITI, October 2014.
 The current version of the CITI Program’s website was launched in August 2013 and it is fully supported for four browsers: Chrome, Firefox, Internet Explorer, and Safari.
 Effective March 2015, CITI Program's website blocks use of Internet Explorer version 7; site users need to have IE 8 or later.